department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/a11y-champs/readme.md

 ### Level 4, Apprentice 🧠 (🚧 not written yet)
 - 4 hours to complete
-- Choose a specialty path between design, research, engineering, and QA
+- Choose a specialty path between design, research, engineering, product, or QA
 - Shadow an a11y specialist and learn from each other through relational mentoring

 ### Level 5, Champion ⭐ (🚧 not written yet)